-A well-known example is the south-north ocean overturning circulation, which is maintained by cold salty water sinking in the North Atlantic and which involves the transport of extra heat to the North Atlantic via the Gulf Stream.
-During the last ice age, pulses of freshwater from the ice sheet over North America led to slowing down of this overturning circulation and to widespread changes in climate around the Northern Hemisphere.
-Freshening of the North Atlantic from the melting of the Greenland ice sheet is however, much less intense and hence is not expected to cause abrupt changes.
-As another example, Arctic warming could destabilise methane (a greenhouse gas) trapped in ocean sediments and permafrost, potentially leading to a rapid release of a large amount of methane.
+A well-known example is the south-north ocean overturning circulation, which is maintained by cold salty water sinking in the North Atlantic and involves the transport of extra heat to the North Atlantic via the Gulf Stream.
+During the last ice age, pulses of freshwater from the melting ice sheet over North America led to slowing down of this overturning circulation.
+This in turn caused widespread changes in climate around the Northern Hemisphere.
+Freshening of the North Atlantic from the melting of the Greenland ice sheet is gradual, however, and hence is not expected to cause abrupt changes.

+Another concern relates to the Arctic, where substantial warming could destabilise methane (a greenhouse gas) trapped in ocean sediments and permafrost, potentially leading to a rapid release of a large amount of methane.
 If such a rapid release occurred, then major, fast climate changes would ensue.
 Such high-risk changes are considered unlikely in this century, but are by definition hard to predict.
-Scientists are therefore continuing to study the possibility of such tipping points beyond which we risk large and abrupt changes.
+Scientists are therefore continuing to study the possibility of exceeding such tipping points, beyond which we risk large and abrupt changes.